EB888/ping-pong-eb/README.md

 ## Description

-Enter a number and receive a range from 1 to your chosen number If a number in the range displayed is divisible by 3, it will be replaced by "ping" If a number in the range displayed is divisible by 5, it will be replaced by "pong" If a number in the range displayed is divisible by 15, it will be replaced by "ping-pong"
+* Enter a number and receive a range from 1 to your chosen number.
+* If a number in the range displayed is divisible by 3, it will be replaced by "ping".
+* If a number in the range displayed is divisible by 5, it will be replaced by "pong".
+* If a number in the range displayed is divisible by 15, it will be replaced by "ping-pong".

 ## Specifications
 <!-- * 1 Take a number and display it to the user